sympy/sympy/doc/src/modules/galgebra/ga.rst

 Vector Manifolds
 ----------------

-In addtition to the *ga* module there is a *manifold* module that allows for the definition of a geometric algebra and calculus on a vector manifold.
+In addtition to the *galgebra* module there is a *manifold* module that allows for the definition of a geometric algebra and calculus on a vector manifold.
 The vector mainfold is defined by a vector function of some coordinates in an embedding vector space ([Doran]_,p202,[Hestenes]_,p139).
 For example the unit 2-sphere would be the